 Jumbo Chewy Chocolate Chip Cookies are bakery style cookies with the delicious flavor of chocolate with every bite.
 You’ll love this easy to bake cookie recipe that’s a little different than the traditional Chocolate Chip Skillet Cookie Recipe as it uses only brown sugar!
-Let me show you how to bake this yummy cookie.
+Life is too short to say no to a cookie every now and then.
+Let’s bake one of my easy cookie recipes together today.

 These homemade cookies are an excellent dessert, surprise treat, or something to store in the fridge to grab when you’re craving something sweet.